DrTimothyAldenDavis/SuiteSparse/README.md

 * `SUITESPARSE_USE_CUDA`:

   If set to `ON`, CUDA is enabled for all of SuiteSparse.
-Default: `ON`.
-  Ignored for MSVC (CUDA acceleration is disabled on Windows with MSVC).
+Default: `ON`, except for MSVC.
+CUDA on Windows with MSVC is enabled, but under development.
+It may not be fully functional.
+If you encounter issues, disable CUDA and post this as an issue on githup.

 * `CHOLMOD_USE_CUDA`: